Category Archives: Charles O. Finley

 My Favorite Weird Baseball Promotions

-My longtime friend Mike Green and I attended the Nationals-Orioles game on Saturday afternoon—I loved the fact that the Nats won 4-2—and we began talking about the weirdest, strangest, most ridiculous promotions we could think of.
-Since we had collaborated … Continue reading
+My longtime friend Mike Green and I recently discussed the weirdest, strangest, most ridiculous promotions we could think of.
+Since we had collaborated on a biography of Charlie Finley, published last year by Walker and Co., we had a lot … Continue reading

 Was Billy Martin the Most “Bad Ass” Baseball Manager of them All?